labDomolandes/ecofloc/README.md

 3. **Total Analysis Time (`-t`):** Specifies the measurement duration.
 Entering a negative value allows for ongoing analysis, which can be terminated and results displayed by pressing `Ctrl+C`.
 4. **Measurement Interval (`-i`):** Determines the interval at which EcoFloc takes load and power measurements.
 Please consider that small interval values can lead to CPU overload.
 5. **Dynamic Mode (`-d`):** Enables EcoFloc to evaluate applications that may be closed and reopened during the analysis.
 6. **Export Mode (`-f`):** Exports the measurement results to a CSV file at the path specified in the `settings.conf` file.
-The file will include for each measured interval, the concerned PID, the average power, and the energy consumed.
+The file will include, for each measured interval: the measurement time, the concerned PID, the average power, and the energy consumed.

 </p>

 ### Outputs